Server から Cloud への移行のテスト

 Now, you're ready to test your migration.

-- Follow the instructions outlined in Migrate from Jira Server to Jira Cloud to import your data.
+- Follow the instructions outlined in Use Jira Site Import to migrate from server to cloud to import your data.

 - After migrating your data, migrate or install any apps you're planning to use in cloud.